ibra2407/sushi/README.md

 # Sushi Game Restaurant

 ## Overview
 This project is a sushi restaurant simulation game implemented as a RShiny app with additional JavaScript components.
-The simulation aims to replicate a realistic queue management system commonly found in sushi restaurants, incorporating concepts such as optimal restocking and gauging player performance.
+The simulation aims to replicate a realistic queue management system commonly found in sushi restaurants, incorporating service operations concepts such as optimal restocking.

 ## Features
 - **Queue Management:** Players experience a simulated queue at a sushi restaurant, where they must manage incoming orders efficiently.